19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 Where to Stay

-Here are some hotel suggestions within a short walking distance from the railway station:
+Here are some hotel recommendations within a short walking distance of the railway station:

 More travel inspiration for some of the nicest Italian cities: